+During the year end 30 June 2022, no share based payments were made to key management personnel (2021: Nil).

-During the year ended 30 June 2021, nil (2020: nil) options were granted to Key Management Personnel.
-During the year ended 30 June 2021, no loan-funded shares (2020: nil) were issued to Directors of the Company.
+No options were granted to key management personnel and no loan-funded shares were issued to Directors of the Company (2021: Nil).